ergoplatform/oracle-core/connectors/connector-lib/README.md

 Building Connectors Manually
 ==========================

-If you wish to have more control over what the Connector prints, or what data is available via the API server, then you can build a Connector manually.
+If you wish to have more control over what the Connector prints then you can build a Connector manually.

 You must define:
 1. The title of the Connector (which explains what the datapoint is).